 Escamillo Organic Pepper

-Attractive and prolific.
-A yellow partner for Carmen pepper.
-Same sweetness, earliness and yield as our top pick 'Carmen', but with yellow flesh.
-This hybrid is very productive on medium sized plants.
-Fruit are 6” long by 2.5” wide with similar lobed shoulders.
+A partner for Carmen with the same sweetness, earliness and yield, but with yellow flesh.
+This hybrid is very productive on medium sized plants, fruit are 6” long by 2.5” wide with similar lobed shoulders.
 Perfect for salads and roasting.
-Matures in 60 days (yellow) and 80 days (red).
-Approx. 15 seeds/pkg.
+Matures in 60 days to green and 80 days to yellow.
+Approx. 10 seeds/pkg.

-Blossoms will drop when temperature falls below 60 degrees F (15 degrees C) or goes above 80 degrees F (27 degrees C).
+Problems: Blossoms will drop when temperature falls below 60 F (15 C) or goes above 80 F (27 C).
 Blossom End Rot-Fruits blacken and decay at the blossom end due to a calcium deficiency.
 Poor fruit set is usually due to cold weather.
 Excessive nitrogen fertilizer during early growth may also delay fruit set.

 Pests & Disease: Aphids - small pear-shaped soft bodied insects, green, red or black in colour.
 Aphids feed by sucking plant sap which causes curled, stunted leaves and shoots and reduces plant vigour.
 Spray plants with an insecticidal soap.